|

 AD.

-In May 2004, SPACH, in conjunction with DAFA, facilitated
+The Survey: In May 2004, SPACH, in conjunction with DAFA, facilitated

 a team of French archaeologists headed by Professor Frantz